“What is hypnosis?” — This is a lovely question, because there are so many answers!

 Another model says that there’s no such thing as a subconscious mind, and that hypnosis is just you being suggestible.

-Yet another model says that there are external entities (like ghosts, say) that inhabit you and affect you, and so by hypnotising you, we can access them and get rid of them (or keep them if they’re helping you).
+Yet another model says that there are external entities (like ghosts, say) that inhabit you and affect you, and so by hypnotising you, we can access them and get rid of the unhelpful ones while keeping the helpful ones.

 These are all models; they are not scientific facts.